storesafe/cordova-sqlite-evcore-extbuild-free/README.md

   - `SQLITE_ENABLE_RTREE`
   - `SQLITE_ENABLE_COLUMN_METADATA` _(iOS/macOS/Windows - TBD NOT NEEDED by this plugin)_
   - `SQLITE_OS_WINRT` (Windows only)
-  - `NDEBUG` (Windows only)
+  - `NDEBUG` on Windows (Release build only)
-  - **NOTE:** No default page/cache size is defined _in this plugin version_, newer default values are described at <http://sqlite.org/pgszchng2016.html>.
+  - _TODO: explicit `SQLITE_DEFAULT_PAGE_SIZE` and `SQLITE_DEFAULT_CACHE_SIZE` settings needed in this plugin version branch (default values recently changed as described in <http://sqlite.org/pgszchng2016.html>)_
-- This _plugin version_ supports the use of two (2) possible Android sqlite database implementations:
+- This plugin version supports the use of two (2) possible Android sqlite database implementations:
   - default: high-performance, lightweight [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) NDK library (C implementation)
   - optional: built-in Android database classes (usage described below)
-- The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (FUTURE TBD will be in Cordova-sqlite-evcore-extbuild-free along with the Android performance enhancements):
+- The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with permissive license terms, missing [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) performance enhancements) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (with [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) performance enhancements, GPL or commercial license terms):
   - REGEXP (Android/iOS/macOS)
   - SELECT BLOB data in Base64 format (all platforms Android/iOS/macOS/Windows)
-  - Pre-populated database (Android/iOS/macOS/Windows)
+- _The following feature is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with permissive license terms, missing Android-sqlite-evcore-native-driver performance enhancements), TODO MISSING in [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free):_
-- Amazon Fire-OS is dropped due to lack of support by Cordova.
-Android platform version should be used to deploy to Fire-OS 5.0(+) devices.
-For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
+  - Pre-populated database (all platforms Android/iOS/macOS/Windows)
 - Windows platform version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
   - This version branch has dependency on `v140` build toolset included by Visual Studio 2015 ref: [litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580) (UNTESTED and UNSUPPORTED WORKAROUND for Visual Studio 2017 is described at: <https://developercommunity.visualstudio.com/content/problem/48806/cant-find-v140-in-visual-studio-2017.html>)
   - It is **not** possible to use this plugin with the default "Any CPU" target.
 A specific target CPU type **must** be specified when building an app with this plugin.